redfast00/RCPU/README.md

 [![codecov](https://codecov.io/gh/redfast00/RCPU/branch/master/graph/badge.svg)](https://codecov.io/gh/redfast00/RCPU)
 # Documentation for RCPU

-This is a VM CPU emulator written in Python.
+This is a VM CPU emulator written in Python, without dependencies.
+This project is compatible with both Python 2.7 and 3.x.
 The size of instructions and memory cells are 16 bits.
 The specs for this project (CPU instructions and architecture) are heavily inspired by [16bitjs by Francis Strokes](https://francisstokes.wordpress.com/2017/07/20/16-bit-vm-in-javascript/).
+This project consists of:
+- An emulator written in Python.
+- An assembler written in Python.
+- Tests, you'll never guess it, also written in Python.
+- A Brainfuck interpreter written in assembly that can be assembled with the included assembler.

 ## Installation and usage